Novapro-Lab/.github/profile/README.md

 Not every Novapro Lab project is intended to be public.

-Some repositories are private because they contain proprietary systems, internal platforms, protected workflows, or active product development.
-Public visibility is used only when it supports documentation, package distribution, organizational presence, or approved technical presentation.
+Some repositories are private because they contain proprietary systems, internal platforms, protected workflows, product development, operational logic, customer data structures, or security-sensitive implementation details.

+Public visibility is used only when it supports documentation, package distribution, organizational presence, open presentation assets, or approved technical presentation.

 ---